Molly Drake

 Molly Drake never released any official publications of her poetry or compositions in her lifetime, but she had a profound impact on the musical style of her son.
-As Nick Drake's music gained a larger following after his death, Molly Drake's recordings have been released, which uncover the musical similarities between her and her son.
+As Nick Drake's music gained a larger following after his death, Molly Drake's recordings have been released, revealing similarities in music and lyrics between her work and her son's.